Kalawao County, Hawaii

 Kalawao County (Kalana o Kalawao) is a county in the U.S. state of Hawaii.
 It is the smallest county in the 50 states by land area and the second-smallest county by population, after Loving County, Texas.
-The county encompasses the Kalaupapa or Makanalua Peninsula, on the north coast of the island of Molokaʻi.
-The small peninsula is isolated from the rest of Molokaʻi by cliffs over a quarter-mile high; the only land access is a mule trail.
+The county encompasses the peninsula on the north coast of the island of Molokaʻi.
+The peninsula was developed and used from 1866 to 1969 as a leper colony, chosen because it is isolated from the rest of Molokaʻi by cliffs over a quarter-mile high; the only land access is a mule trail.

-Because of the small population, Kalawao County does not have the same functions as other Hawaii counties.
-Instead, it is a judicial district of Maui County, which includes the rest of the island of Molokaʻi.
+Due to the small population (82 as of the 2020 United States census), Kalawao County does not have the same functions as other Hawaii counties.
+Instead, it operates as a judicial district of Maui County, which includes the rest of the island of Molokaʻi.
 The county has no elected government.

-It was developed and used from 1866 to 1969 for settlements for treatment of quarantined persons with Hansen's disease (leprosy).

 History

-The Kingdom of Hawaiʻi, the Republic of Hawaiʻi, the Territory of Hawaii, and the state of Hawaii all exiled persons suffering from Hansen's disease to the peninsula, from 1866 to 1969.
+The Kingdom of Hawaiʻi, the Republic of Hawaiʻi, the Territory of Hawaii, and the state of Hawaii all exiled persons suffering from Hansen's disease (leprosy) to the peninsula, from 1866 to 1969.
 The quarantine policy was only lifted after effective antibiotic treatments were developed that could be administered on an outpatient basis and patients could be rendered non-contagious.

-Many of the residents nonetheless chose to remain on the peninsula, as they believed their disfigurements from the illness would make reintegration into society impossible.
+Many residents chose to remain in their familiar community on the peninsula.
 The state promised that they could live there for the rest of their lives.
-No new patients, or other permanent residents, were later admitted.
-Visitors are permitted only as part of official tours.
-State law prohibits anyone under the age of 16 from visiting or living there, although exceptions have been made for children visiting their relatives.
+As of 2015, the population consisted of the remaining patients, plus state employees and park staff.
+Tourists 16 years of age and older and personal guests of residents may visit with prior government permission, and the general public must be part of an official tour.

 In 1980, the Kalaupapa National Historical Park was established to preserve the county's history and environment.
-It is coterminous with the boundaries of Kalawao County.

 Government

 Kalawao County lacks a local, county government.
 Instead, Kalawao County is administered by the Hawaii Department of Health because of the history of the settlement and current patients living there.
 Under Hawaiian state law, the Director of the Hawaii Department of Health, who is appointed by the Governor, also serves as the Mayor of Kalawao County.
 The Mayor holds executive powers within the county; the mayor also appoints a county sheriff, who is selected from local residents.
 The only county statutes that apply to Kalawao County directly are those on matters of health.

 Kalawao is part of the First Judicial Circuit, which includes the entire island of Oahu.
 For the purpose of notarization, the designated venue for the First Judicial Circuit is "State of Hawaii, City and County of Honolulu."

+The U.S. Census Bureau does not count the Kawalao County as its own county government and instead considers it a dependency of the Hawaiian state government.